Heaven Only Knows (film): Production

+Censors restricted Michael's behavior and insisted that the character not be identified with the Archangel.
+The Archangel Gabriel does appear among the angels in Heaven, where there is a brief mention of his blowing his trumpet at the end of the world.

 Reception

 The New York Times critic wrote that "On the whole 'Heaven Only Knows' comes through as a tolerable entertainment, with such good moral intentions that one may overlook its self-conscious awkwardness in this regard."
 However, "Mr. Cummings, it seemed to us, never did quite make up his mind whether to be serious or plain supercilious as the detached Archangel Michael.
 Brian Donlevy as the Duke also never gets any conviction into his role."

+Variety called it "an amusing fantasy done in an almost straight manner to give it credence...
+It's a tongue-in-cheek treatment that lends a lightness to what, otherwise, could have been-rather heavy drama."